Posterior Cruciate Ligament (PCL) Reconstruction (Includes Implants & Hardware)

 - If a piece of bone is torn off, a surgeon may fasten the bone back into place using a screw.

 - Surgery for a torn PCL requires replacing it with new tissue rather than stitching together the torn ligament.
-The ligament may be replaced with:
+The ligament may be replaced with tissue from a deceased donor.

 Recovery After the Procedure